ckamps/2232-defiance/content/02-the-property/index.md

 lightgallery: true
 ---

-The 5.25-acre property is nestled between the Ridge Creek and Markham Hills developments with minimum lots sizes of 3 and 5 acres respectively.
-This location provides you with a front row seat to the Katy Trail State Park and the Femme Osage Creek and Missouri River valleys.
-With this standalone parcel, no Home Owners Association (HOA) applies.
+The property is nestled between the established Ridge Creek and Markham Hills developments that have minimum lots sizes of 3+ and 5 acres respectively.
+Bracketed on two sides by limestone bluffs and two sides by the Femme Osage Creek and Katy Trail State Park, the property provides you with a front row seat to the views of the Missouri River Valley and easy access to a variety of recreational activities.
+Since it's a standalone parcel, you won't have any fees and restrictions associated with Home Owners Associations (HOAs).

 {{< lightgallery id="parcel" filter="images/parcel/*" size="100x100 q75" >}}